-The Recreation, Sport and Tourism Management major is comprised of a common core of courses and offers tracks in community recreation and park resources, therapeutic recreation, sport operations management, and tourism and hospitality management.
+The Recreation and Sport Management major is comprised of a common core of courses and offers tracks in community recreation and park resources, recreation therapy, and sport operations management.

-The core curriculum is accredited by the Council on Accreditation for Parks, Recreation, Tourism, and Related Professions (COAPRT).
+The core curriculum and Recreation Therapy program are accredited by the Council on Accreditation for Parks, Recreation, Tourism, and Related Professions (COAPRT).
 COAPRT is accredited by the Council on Higher Education Accreditation (CHEA).

 During the 2013-2014 academic year, our 6-year graduation rate was 100%.
 11 of 11 students graduated within six years of enrollment.

 100% of year 2012 and 2013 graduates who responded to a 6-month alumni survey reported they were either employed or attending graduate school.
 The response rate was 21 of 38 total graduates.